positron-solutions/transient-showcase/README.md

     `transient-setup`, but that would lose existing state

 -   The predicate needs to be exists & not empty (but doesn't matter yet)

+✨ If you are working on a CLI tool in order to fit a transient interface, consider a JSON-RPC process because you can build a normal command interface and dispatch it with transient even if you skip the CLI argument handling facilities.

     (defun tsc--quit-cowsay ()